Electron g-factor of valley states in realistic silicon quantum dots: Valley splitting, 2D(3D) effective Hamiltonians, and interface symmetry

-Our result corresponds to a valley splitting with linear dependence on $F_z$ and no offset.
-This is applicable only for relatively large electric fields, $F_z \gtrsim 7\, 10^5 {\rm V/m}$, when $l_z \lesssim 0.5 l_D \simeq 3.5\, {\rm nm}$.
+Eq.~(\ref{valley_splitting3}) corresponds to a valley splitting with linear $F_z$-dependence and no offset, applicable for relatively large electric fields, $F_z \gtrsim 3\times 10^7 {\rm V/m}$, when $z$-confinement is much stronger than lateral confinement.
 (Notice, however, that for larger QDs our results are applicable at lower electric fields as well).
-On the other hand, the measurements of the valley splitting in our previous work \cite{Yang2013NC} suggest that such offset could be possible.
-For example, a possible non-linear dependence at small electric field suggested by tight-binding calculations \cite{Boykin2004,Nestoklon3-2008} could lead to an effective offset, not taken into account in the effective mass approach, developed here.
+On the other hand, the measurements of the valley splitting in our previous work \cite{Yang2013NC,Veldhorst2014Nn} suggest that such offset could be possible.
+For example, a possible non-linear dependence at small electric field suggested by tight-binding calculations \cite{Boykin2004,Nestoklon3-2008} could lead to an effective offset.